 Optimizing the Grace Hopper Celebration Experience

-Make the most of the GHC with resources and tips
+Make the most of #GHC18 with resources and tips

 Grace Hopper Celebration (GHC) is a technology conference produced by the Anita Borg Institute.
 Named after Rear Admiral Grace Hopper, GHC aims to recognize, celebrate, and amplify women in technical fields.